 Currently lives and works in London, UK

 2010 – 2012 Royal College of Art, MA Curating Contemporary Art, London, UK

-2008 Jan/Jul Erasmus Scholarship, Utrecht University, Gender Studies (with Rosi Braidotti), Utrecht, The Netherlands
+2008 Erasmus at Utrecht University, Gender Studies (with Rosi Braidotti), The Netherlands

-- January – August 2020, Leader of Peer Forum in collaboration with the Horniman Museum and Gardens, London and Artquest.
+- January – October 2020, Leader of Peer Forum on Rewilding in collaboration with the Horniman Museum and Gardens, London and Artquest.

 - January – July 2011, Assistant Curator, GLA (Greater London Authority, Office of the Major of London), Fourth Plinth public art project.

 - May – October 2010, Internship, Serpentine Gallery, London, UK.